About The Precanon

 Where possible, this site gives priority to primary sources: canon lists, historical chronicles, manuscript catalogues, published editions, and early documentary witnesses.
 Modern scholarship is used to clarify dating, language, transmission, interpretation, and the claims that have shaped public discussion of the Gospel of Barnabas.

-When scholarly claims are discussed, the goal is not merely to repeat them, but to test their explanatory strength against the wider historical record.
+When scholarly claims are discussed, the goal is to test how much explanatory weight they can actually bear against the wider historical record.
 This includes the pattern of early references, later manuscript custody, translation and redaction layers, and the unusual combination of silence and interest surrounding the text.

 Gospel text notice